SwissCheese15/Scroll-Based-Website/readme.md

 A website example I made with THREE.js
 - Populated with custom "Meditation" and "Health" related Geometries
-- Mouse induced parallax for immersive experience
+- Userinput induced parallax for immersive experience
 - Scroll triggered animation